 When considering this, it’s key to understand which factors best drive culture in the workplace.
 Keeping employees consistently engaged, feeling appreciated, and even having fun (gasp!) are important to creating a culture of happiness.
-Most companies, in fact 87% according to Global Human Capital Trends 2015, consider culture and engagement to be some of their top challenges.
+Most companies, in Global Human Capital Trends 2015, consider office culture and engagement to be some of their top challenges.
 At the same time, less than half of HR leaders understand how to address this issue.

 So, what do the “Best Places to Work” do to earn this title and fight disengagement?
 Here are the top 3 lessons we can learn from them: